josephwolf/CV/README.md

 #### Paramount, Center Point
 Kitchen Runner & Events Waiter (2009 - 2014)

 Work was physically demanding, fast-paced and with little room for error.
 Though far from glamorous, I learned many skills including teamwork, quick judgment decision making, clear and concise communication and above all, customer satisfaction.
-I can also make a decent cappuccino.
+I can also make a decent cocktail.

-I didn't like this job very much.
-The hours were as unsocial as you can get and chefs occasionally threw plates at your head.
+For the record, I *could* have gone for a manager position here, but I don't hate myself that much.
+The hours were unsocial, the chefs occasionally threw plates at your head, people looked at you funny if you liked Pokemon.

 ## Education
 #### Makers Academy (March Cohort 2014)